rodpcastro/rodpcastro.github.io/content/posts/6_julia_2d_cylinder_free_surface/index.md

 ---
-date: '2025-07-19'
+date: '2025-07-20'
-draft: true
+draft: false
-title: 'Using Julia to compute the analytical solution of a two-dimensional potential flow with free-surface'
+title: 'Evaluating analytical expressions representing a two-dimensional potential flow with free-surface'
 author: 'Rodrigo Castro'
 summary: 'Hydrodynamic coefficients and the wave produced by a circular cylinder oscilating in heave are obtained by evaluation of analytical expressions.
 Experimental data is also presented for validation.'
-tags: ['Julia', 'Potential flow']
+tags: ['Julia', Potential flow']
 ---

 ## Introduction
-This post showcases my first steps in learning the Julia programming language.
+This post is the result of my first steps in learning the Julia programming language.
 The chosen application is the evaluation of the analytical expressions describing the two-dimensional potential flow of a circular cylinder oscilating vertically on the free surface of a fluid.

-The Julia code is not presented here, but left as an [appendix](#appendices).
+*Note*: The Julia code is not presented here, but left as an [appendix](#appendices).

 ## Methods
 The potential flow studied here consists of a cylinder of circular section with its axis parallel to the free surface.
 If the cylinder is given a forced simple harmonic motion of small amplitude about its initial position, waves travel away from it.
 At a distance of a few wave-lengths from the cylinder, the motion is described by a singular regular wave-train of amplitude proportional to the amplitude of the forced oscillation.
-From the potential or the stream function, it's possible to deduce the wave amplitude at a distance from the cylinder and the added mass and damping due to the fluid motion.
+From the potential or the stream function, it's possible to deduce the wave amplitude at a distance from the cylinder and the radiation coefficients (added mass and damping) due to the fluid motion.

 ### Analytical expressions
-The analytical expression here presented were derived by Ursell (1949).
+The analytical expressions presented here were derived by Ursell (1949).
 The following figure depicts a cylinder of radius $a$ and the coordinate systems used.

 {{< figure src="images/cylinder.svg" alt="Cylinder" align="center" >}}